-Periodontics is a specialty of dentistry that primarily focus on the treatment and prevention of gum disease.
+Periodontics is a specialty of dentistry that primarily focus on the prevention and treatment of gum disease.
 Our dentists are general dentists who provides periodontal treatment for patients at her Buford, Georgia dental office.

 About Gum Disease

 Gum disease is a wide spread problem that affects an estimated 75% of the American adult population.
 Studies show that the key to healthy gums is through a daily routine of brushing and flossing and regular visits to the dentist for professional teeth cleaning and examinations.

 The leading cause of tooth loss in adults is gum disease.
 Periodontal treatment is a conservative approach to preserving the natural tooth.
 Routine visits to the dentist allow your dentist to identify problems in their earliest stages and prevent future damage.

 While poor oral hygiene is a primary cause of gum disease, there are a number of other contributing factors including:

 - Smoking or tobacco use